TiredBird404/enigma-plus/README.md

   - ***ROTATION:*** Turn the initial offset value by the strength of rotation, then perform following carry operations.
 - ***RETURN*** the concatenation of characters processed in the loop.

 These algorithms ran the logic of the original Enigma machine, and added separate rotors for each character, making it more complex.
+It also retained Enigma's algorithm of encryption and decryption working in parallel.

 ## Character Library Support Extension
 The program does not define character libraries using pre-set values , instead invoking them through calculations and loops.